Good Neighbours (film): Plot

 On Christmas morning, their abusive Francophone neighbour, Valérie, poisons Louise's cats.
 Louise spends more time at Victor's apartment, preferring to be alone with his cat and even taking the cat to her home.

 Louise uses sensationalist media reports to plan the murder of Valérie.
-After seducing Victor, she saves his sperm.
+After seducing Victor, she collects a sample of his semen, which she saves.
 After cleaning herself up, she visits Spencer for a drink and hits on him.

 Louise leaves work early claiming to be sick and tired home to begin her revenge plan.
-Having kept Victor's sperm from their sexual encounter, Louise uses it to give the impression that Valérie has been raped as well as murdered.
+Having kept Victor's semen from their sexual encounter, Louise uses it to give the impression that Valérie has been raped as well as murdered.

 After violating Valérie's corpse to plant Victor's semen and fit the serial killer's profile, Louise returns home and she runs into Spencer, who has decided to go out.
 With both caught in compromising positions, Louise asks for his help reaching the fire escape.
 She hands him her bag of evidence to which he looks surprised but he helps her nonetheless.
 After she asks, he gives her back her murder kit.
 Curious about the noise, Victor looks out his window and sees Spencer, and begins to suspect he is the serial killer.

 While the same officers are questioning Louise once again, Spencer calls and invites her over for a drink and warns her not to say anything unnecessary.

 That evening, Victor intercepts Louise before she goes to Spencer's for a drink.
 He explains what he spoke to the police about and that he saw Spencer running outside the night Valèrie was murdered and proposes trapping Spencer as he knows he will come for Victor next.

 Later, Spencer outright suggests that he and Louise frame Victor for the murders, unaware that Louise has already spoken to Victor and that he wants to trap Spencer.
 Victor's plan involves Louise acknowledging their "engagement" after Victor mistakenly says too much to the investigating police officers.